timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 29-COAST GUARD FAMILY SUPPORT, CHILD CARE, AND HOUSING/SUBCHAPTER II-COAST GUARD CHILD CARE.md

 * (b) PARENT PARTICIPATION INITIATIVE.—The Commandant is authorized to establish a parent participation initiative at each Coast Guard child development center to encourage and facilitate parent participation in educational and related activities at the center.

+### §2926.
+Family child care providers
+* (a) IN GENERAL.—Not less frequently than quarterly, the Commandant shall ensure that each family child care provider is subject to inspection.

+* (b) RESPONSIBILITY FOR INSPECTIONS.—Of the quarterly inspections under subsection (a) each year—

+  * (1) 3 inspections shall be carried out by a representative of the Coast Guard installation served by the family child care provider concerned; and

+  * (2) 1 inspection shall be carried out by a representative of the Coast Guard child development services work-life programs.